Tylerr198/Chopsticks/README.md

 - Hits: You cannot hit an opponent's hand over 5 points.
 In order to get their hand out, the attack must make their hand exactly 5 points.
 - Transfers: You cannot do transfers if the resulting combination of points on the hands is identical to the original combination but just swapped.
 Ex. (left: 4 ponts: right: 3 points) -> (left: 3 points | right: 4 points).
 This is invalid.

+# In the works
+- Create bot to play through Reinforcement Learning with OpenAi's Gym